MaximeLagrange/Muography_Workshop_BND_2023/README.md

     ...
 }
 ```
-Open all those files and remove it (Do not forget to also remove the brackets!).
+Open all those files and remove it *(Do not forget to also remove the brackets!)*.

 ##### PrimaryGeneratorAction.cc

 We must tell GEANT4 where the CRY data is located.
-Using search and replace (ctrl + h), sarch all instances of `../data` and replace it by the path to cry_v1.7 data, which should be:
+Using search and replace (ctrl + h), search all instances of `../data` in the `B1/src/PrimaryGeneratorAction.cc` file and replace them by the actual path to cry_v1.7 data, which should be:

 ```
 /home/usr/micromamba/envs/geant-root/cry_v1.7/data